-The fully-indexed IIR is composed of the index plus a margin charged by the lender.
-For example, if the index is 0.50% and the margin is 2.50%, then the fully-indexed IIR is 3.0%.
-If the index increases, then the IIR will increase as well.
+To calculate the fully-indexed initial interest rate, the index is added to a margin set by the lender.
+For example, if the index is 0.50% and the margin is 2.50%, the fully-indexed initial interest rate is calculated as follows:

-Note that there is no index for the fixed-rate HECM because the IIR is set for the life of the loan.
+There is no index for the fixed-rate HECM because the initial interest rate is fixed for the life of the loan.

 The impact to proceeds